norbert-acedanski/ciphers/README.md

 - Create more user-friendly references
 - Write function to properly prepares text for encoding and decoding functions
 - Add basic description for each cipher
+- Make a package out of this project

 # Usage
 Use it to play with ciphering and deciphering messages as you wish.